Contact Us

 Kickstarter is dedicated to the crowdfunding of creative projects.
 Some crowdfunding platforms focus on just one category.
 Such an approach definitely narrows the target audience.
 But, at the same time, it becomes much easier to attract this audience:

-• Slated – film crowdfunding direct to investors;
+• Slated – film crowdfunding directly to investors;

 • Pursu.it – funding for Canadian athletes;